How to Get the Most out of TIAA Traditional in Today’s Retirement Landscape

 This example is for illustrative purposes only and is not intended to represent an appropriate allocation for any specific investor.

 This strategy can help in difficult market environments.
-In a year like 2022, when both stocks and bonds declined, the stable value of TIAA Traditional can help serve as a source of income.
-This allows you to withdraw from the guaranteed portion of your portfolio while giving market-based investments time to recover.
+In a year like 2022, when both stocks and bonds declined, the generally more stable value of TIAA Traditional can help serve as a source of income.
+This may allow you to withdraw from the guaranteed portion of your portfolio while giving market-based investments time to recover.

 At the same time, it is important not to over allocate to TIAA Traditional.
 Long-term returns are typically limited to roughly 3–4%, which is only modestly above the historical average rate of inflation.
 Over-reliance on lower-return investments may reduce long-term purchasing power and portfolio growth, particularly during extended retirement periods.